 \subsection{Evaluation of Planning Ability under OOD Environments}

-\paragraph{Tasks.} To comprehensively evaluate the planning ability of different models, we design experiments across three environments. (i) \textit{FrozenLake}: a maze-like environment where the agent must plan a path from a start location to a goal while avoiding traps.
-This task primarily assesses the model’s ability to perform long-horizon reasoning under strict safety constraints. (ii) \textit{Mini-BEHAVIOR}: a series of grid-world embodied AI tasks in which the agent is required to navigate and complete specified goals, such as picking up a target object and placing it in another goal position.
-This environment emphasizes both navigation and goal-directed decision-making. (iii) \textit{Language Table}: a tabletop object rearrangement task where the agent manipulates objects on the table to achieve a desired configuration shown in a target image.
-This setting evaluates the model’s capacity for grounded language understanding and spatial reasoning in manipulation tasks.
+\paragraph{Tasks.} To comprehensively evaluate the planning ability of different models, we consider six tasks spanning three categories. \textbf{2D navigation}: (i) \textit{FrozenLake}, a maze-like environment where the agent must plan a path from a start location to a goal while avoiding traps; and (ii) \textit{Mini-BEHAVIOR}, a series of grid-world embodied AI tasks in which the agent navigates to satisfy goal conditions such as picking up a target object and placing it at a designated location.
+These tasks primarily evaluate decision-making under discrete spatial constraints. \textbf{Manipulation}: (iii) \textit{Language Table}, a tabletop object-rearrangement task where the agent manipulates blocks to match a target configuration shown in an image; and (iv) \textit{Real World}, a more challenging real-world object-rearrangement setting with unseen objects and containers, requiring accurate recognition and coherent multi-step planning. \textbf{3D navigation}: we further adopt two tasks from World-in-World~\citep{worldinworld}: (v) \textit{Active Recognition}, where the agent must actively move in a 3D scene to collect informative views before identifying the target; and (vi) \textit{Image-Goal Navigation}, where the agent navigates to reach a target position given a single reference image.
+Both are challenging due to \textit{partial observation}, since the agent only sees a limited egocentric view at each step.
+For planning, we use the open-loop planner on the 2D navigation and manipulation tasks, and the closed-loop planner on the 3D navigation tasks.

-\paragraph{Training \& Test Sets.} To evaluate planning under out-of-distribution (OOD) conditions, we construct training and test configurations that explicitly induce distribution shifts in each environment. (i) \textit{FrozenLake}: the test set contains unseen layouts that differ from the training set in both map size and trap distribution. (ii) \textit{Mini-BEHAVIOR}: the test set comprises novel maps with different start, object, and goal positions. (iii) \textit{Language Table}: the test set uses distinct block configurations for both the initial and goal states.
-For each task, we collect only 500 trajectories for finetuning.
-Notably, the datasets used to finetune the VLM baselines are expert demonstrations, whereas our approach requires no expert data.
-Instead, we collect an equal amount of non-expert trajectories to ensure a fair comparison.
-Dataset statistics and collection procedures are provided in Appendix~\ref{appendix:data_collection}.
+\paragraph{Training \& Test Sets.} We evaluate all tasks under explicit out-of-distribution (OOD) train/test splits, where the test environments differ from training in scene layouts, object configurations, or goal specifications depending on the domain.
+For all simulated tasks, we use 500 trajectories for finetuning, while the real-world task uses 200 trajectories due to data-collection cost.
+Notably, the datasets used to finetune the VLM baselines are expert demonstrations, whereas our approach requires no expert data and instead uses an equal amount of non-expert trajectories for a fair comparison.
+Full training/test-set details, dataset statistics, and collection procedures are provided in Appendix~\ref{appendix:data_collection}.

-\paragraph{Baselines.} We compare our approach against a range of planning methods based on vision–language models (VLMs).